 All About Dental Lasers

-- Reshaping gum tissue that has overgrown due to certain medications
+- Reshaping gum tissue

 - Removing and reshaping bone and gum tissue during crown lengthening procedures